.comment-link {margin-left:.6em;}

 Like Homo Sapiens, cats also have a well-developed olfactory sense that helps them to recall individuals.
 "Cats rely heavily on their sense of smell to recall memories, which is why they can recognize their previous owners, even years apart," Foster continued.
 "Their keen sense of smell allows them to remember a person, a place, or an object long after they've encountered it, creating lasting impressions that transcend time."

 None of that should come as any surprise for an animal that is quite capable of finding its way home from faraway places by following the movements of the sun.
-Moreover, a cat can tell the time of day more accurately than Tag Heuer as well as to hear a lid being pulled off of a can of Fancy Feast® a hundred feet or more away.
+Moreover, a cat can tell the time of day more accurately than Tag Heuer as well as hear a lid being pried off of a can of Fancy Feast® a hundred feet or more away.

 Looking ahead, it is difficult to speculate as to what the future holds in store for the now eleven- and one-half-year-old calico.
 Stupar told the Edmonton Journal that Keisha was "ecstatic" to have Sophie back but how long that euphoria will last is anyone's guess.